 Yesterday I found myself in the dairy section of the grocery store admiring all the milk and milk alternatives available.
 My third child turns one next week and we will slowly begin the transition to cow milk.

 I have been pumping milk for my son since the day he was born.
 It has been a critical and vital part of my daily routine.
 Six times per day for 20 minutes I have to stop and pump in order to keep up with his needs.
 He is a solid boy at 23 pounds and I credit this to him being such a voracious eater.
 There’s no denying his love for breast milk!

-However the road to becoming an exclusively pumper was not an easy one…
+However, the road to becoming an exclusive pumper was not an easy one…

 My son was born with a severe tongue and lip tie that was diagnosed by the lactation consultant in the hospital when he was only two days old.
 I had spent the last four years nursing and pumping for my two older children who, ironically, also had tongue ties, so this was not new to me.

 I knew he needed a revision done sooner rather than later in order to nurse effectively, and so when he was two weeks old we took him in to have the procedure done.
 It was quick and he only cried for a minute or so, however, I may have shed a few tears as well.
 We followed up with a lactation consultant immediately after the procedure and put him to the breast but he just nuzzled up and fell fast asleep.
 He wouldn’t nurse.

 He couldn’t latch and transfer milk effectively and, after lots of trying and frustration, I made the decision to become an exclusive pumper.
 I had a healthy milk supply that I refused to let go to waste.
 In the early days of exclusively pumping, I didn’t have much support.
 It’s not something most people see as a long-term solution.
 I was told by one nurse that I wouldn’t be able to keep up with my baby’s growing demands if I didn’t get him to nurse.